What if you need an old file or case?

 Do you accept bulk prepayment of fees instead of paying for each filing?

 Currently we are only accepting credit card payments at the time of filing.
 More payment options will be coming in the future.
-Also, we are planning to do an open model allowing other e-filing service providers (EFSP) to participate and these EFSP's may offer other payment methods.
+Also, we are planning to do an open model allowing other e-filing service providers (EFSP) to participate and these may offer other payment methods.

 Are we going to be charged to view or print e-served documents?